Identifiers/spec/README.md

 ## Data Form
 The data form is intended for identifiers that go into transmitted data like JSON and XML, as well as data storage like a SQL database.
 They are not intended for use in URIs and are not human-enterable, though they are composed of visible characters.

-Identifiers serialized for data purposes are encoded with a [base-128 symbol set](Base-128.md) for minimum size bloat and transferability.
+Identifiers serialized for data purposes are encoded with a [Base-128 symbol set](Base-128.md) for minimum size bloat and transferability.

 ## Human Form
 Identifiers are often consumed and entered by humans and thus have different constraints.
 Examples of this form are account identifiers, URLs and serial numbers.

-The human form is based on [Douglas Crockford's Base32 definition](http://crockford.com/wrmg/base32.html).

-TODO:  think about support for dividers like whitespace and dashes
+The specification can be found in the [Base-32 specification](Base-32.md).